yorkie/me/readme.md

 If you want to ask me **anything**, go to https://github.com/yorkie/ama, I will put my answers publicly.
 This is inspired by https://github.com/sindresorhus/ama.

+BTW, you could also visit https://github.com/yorkie/me/labels/Notes to read what I have noted.